From a Big House to Two Carry-ons: How We Got Rid of Everything to Start our Nomad Life

 What shoes did we keep for our nomad life?
 Click for the answer and the review.

-Guerilla Marketing: Or How to Create Buzz to Sell a House by Owner
+Guerilla Marketing: Create Buzz to Sell a House by Owner

 Prior the estate sale, I started a “marketing plan” on Facebook to sell the house.
 My neighborhood is highly sought after and sales often happen through word of mouth.
 Since we were selling For Sale By Owner (FSBO), not only did we not want to have to pay a commission to an agent to represent us as sellers, we also didn’t want to pay a commission to a buyer’s agent either.
 We wanted buyers to come to us directly.